 If your research involves NHS sites or patients, ethics review via the NHS Integrated Research Application System (IRAS) may be required.
 To help decide whether your project needs NHS REC ethics review, please refer to the HRA decision tool.

 If your research may affect cultural objects you should submit your application to HUM-REC and if it involves potentially sensitive work with school pupils it should be reviewed by EDU-REC.

-The School has a Research Ethics Committee (CMP-REC) which is a sub-committee of the University Research Ethics Committee (U-REC).
+Ethics applications from the Science Schools are reviewed by Science Faculty Research Ethics Committee (SCI-REC) which is a sub-committee of the University Research Ethics Committee (U-REC).
 U-REC reports to both Senate and Council, as it is responsible for the proper conduct of research carried out within the University.

 SCI-REC was formed in October 2019 following a reorganisation of S-RECs in the University; it reviews applications from all the Schools in the Science Faculty and applications from elsewhere that are within its areas of specialist expertise.

 For straightforward applications you should normally expect a decision within 10 working days.
 More complex applications (e.g. involving deception, sensitive information) are likely to take longer, as they may need to be considered by the whole Committee.

 The result of the review will be either that the application is accepted unconditionally,accepted subject to some conditions, referred for revision, or rejected.

 The most common reasons for referring applications and requiring them to be resubmitted are inadequate descriptions of purpose of the research, how long it should take participants, consent, contact details and any risks or benefits to participants, missing explanations of how subjects will be recruited and the target number of subjects.